A. J. Derby: 2016

-On October 25, 2016, Derby was traded to the Denver Broncos for a fifth-round draft pick (163rd overall) in the 2017 NFL Draft.
+On October 25, 2016, Derby was traded to the Denver Broncos for a fifth-round draft pick (163rd overall) in the 2017 NFL draft.
 The selection was later dealt to the Buffalo Bills as compensation for the Patriots to sign Mike Gillislee.

 Upon arriving in Denver, head coach Gary Kubiak named Derby the Broncos' fourth tight end on their depth chart, behind Virgil Green, Jeff Heuerman, and John Phillips.

-On November 6, 2016, Derby earned his first career start during a 30–20 loss to the Oakland Raiders.
-The next week, Derby caught two passes for 22-yards in the Broncos' 25–23 victory over the New Orleans Saints.
+On November 6, 2016, Derby earned his first career start during a 30–20 loss to the Oakland Raiders The next week, Derby caught two passes for 22-yards in the Broncos' 25–23 victory over the New Orleans Saints.
 He made his first career reception on a ten-yard pass by quarterback Trevor Siemian.
 On December 11, 2016, Derby made a season-high five receptions for 57 receiving yards during a 13–10 loss at the Tennessee Titans.
-The next week, he caught four passes for 35-yards against his former team, the New England Patriots, during their 16–3 loss.
+The next week, he caught four passes for 35-yards against his former team, the Patriots, during their 16–3 loss.
 He left the game after suffering a concussion and missed inactive for the last two games of the season.
 He finished the season with 16 receptions in 160 receiving yards in three starts and ten games.